|

 To password-protect an already existing archive you need to extract and

-rebuild it, applying the desired password - archive conversion interface can help
+rebuild it, applying the desired password.

 automating the task.